shrutisaxena0617/Digit-Recognition-Google-Tensorflow/README.md

 # Digit-Recognition-Google-Tensorflow
-MNIST Digit Recognition using Google Tensorflow
+Digit Recognition using Google Tensorflow on MNIST dataset